Why Quantum Resistant Encryption is essential for long term data security

 Organisations must remain agile in this changing threat landscape, especially when it comes to cryptography.
 Only crypto-agile solutions enable customers to avoid their current solutions becoming obsolete in a post-quantum world.

-Encryption platforms that have the flexibility to support these hybrid modes, as well as options to use QRNG, will remain fit-for-purpose as the age of the quantum computer looms.
-Implementing quantum resistant encryption (QRE) together with today’s state-of-the-art encryption – hybrid-encryption – will mitigate the risk of a quantum attack.
+Encryption platforms that have the flexibility to support these embedded modes, as well as options to use QRNG, will remain fit-for-purpose as the age of the quantum computer looms.
+Implementing quantum resistant encryption (QRE) together with today’s state-of-the-art encryption – embedded-encryption – will mitigate the risk of a quantum attack.

-Want to know more about long term data security and the role of hybrid, quantum resistant encryption?
+Want to know more about long term data security and the role of embedded, quantum resistant encryption?